zemasoft/wildcards/README.md

 Introduction
 ============

-Wildcards is a simple C++ library which implements string matching using wildcards.
+Wildcards is a simple C++ library which implements matching using wildcards.

 Requirements
 ============